FSGModding/FSG_Mod_Assistant/docs/collections.md

 - [Savegame Compare](savegame.html)
 - [Import and Export](importexport.html)

-Not mentioned in any of those is the first icon in this sample - this collection only contains a single map, so the map icon is shown, and clicking it will load the mod detail screen for that map.
+Not mentioned in any of those is the first icon in this sample - if a collection only contains a single map, the map icon is shown, and clicking it will load the mod detail screen for that map.
+If multiple maps are in a collection, a dropdown selection will appear.

 ![Active collection](img340/collection-entry.png)